Specialists in supporting companies and service providers with skills to succeed at becoming inclusive leaders in their industry

 Inclusion is everyone's business.
 I draw from professional and lived experience and non-profit work.
 I recognize thoughtful conversations and dynamic action are the foundation for inspiring change necessary to fill the gaps in education and dismantle systemic prejudice and bias that is woven within our communities.

-As a storyteller and community writer Cynthia is inspired by peoples stories - and I listening fully.
+As a storyteller and community writer Cynthia is inspired by peoples stories - and listening fully.

 She is the author of The Pink Balloon, a story about gender identity and shining as your true self, published in September 2021.

 Her background is founded in children's television and film industry development, journalism and consulting.
 She gained 20+ years experience working in client service and production and earned her degree in Journalism from King's College and Geography Social Science from University of Western Ontario.
 Since 2018 she's lead Pflag Halifax and proudly co-facilitates multiple support groups for parents and caregivers of trans and gender creative children.
-Cynthia is WPATH certified and educated in gender studies.
+Cynthia is WPATH (World Professional Association of Trans Health) certified and educated in gender studies.

-Cynthia is co-host of the podcast Hey, Cis! and author of the children's inclusive story, The Pink Balloon.
+Cynthia is co-host of the podcast Hey, Cis!
 As a public speaker, Cynthia regularly participates in symposiums and is Vice Chair on the Board with Lunenburg PRIDE.

 Hi!
 I'm Isaac (he/they)